IBEW · Electrical Workers Minority Caucus

 Showing Up, Every Season

 From the job site to the neighborhood, the Greater St. Louis EWMC shows up.
-Our members organize Coats for Kids drives, food distributions, back-to-school supply giveaways, and community resource fairs — and we restore and honor historic St. Louis cemeteries, including the resting place of Harriet Scott, wife of Dred Scott.
+Our members organize Coats for Kids drives, food distributions, back-to-school supply giveaways, and community resource fairs; we answer the call for disaster relief; and we restore and honor historic St. Louis cemeteries, including the resting place of Harriet Scott, wife of Dred Scott.

 Upcoming Event